dart-lang/site-www/src/_articles/archive/numeric-computation.md

 In both the object list and typed list examples, the lists named `a` are holding the same values.
 Same for the lists named `b`.
-What’s different is how the values are stored in memory and how they are accessed.
+What's different is how the values are stored in memory and how they are accessed.
 More on this later.